jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### V. Add a second map variable

-Below your `ownerMap` variable, initialize your renter map by creating a new variable called `renterMap`.
+Below your `ownerMap` variable, initialize your renter map by creating a new variable `renterMap`.
 This second map will display information about the percentage of renters in Portland.

 ```JavaScript
 var renterMap = new mapboxgl.Map({